-We take used working safety equipment gear and distribute it to people living in Bangladesh fishing villages who don't have the means to obtain the equipment by themselves.
-Your Safety equipment can have an immeasurable impact on saving lives.
+We take used working safety and fishing equipment and distribute it to people living in Bangladesh who don't have the means to obtain the equipment by themselves.
+Your equipment can have an immeasurable impact on saving and improving lives.

 We provide an education programme focused on how to maximize and maintain their new equipment.
 Where needed we also create the opportunity to refurbish donated gear, providing ownership and empowering locals with new skills.

 Knowing what to do with your unused safety equipment is hard.
 Instead of throwing it away, look after the environment responsibly and opt instead for us to “forward think” for you.
 Your equipment is distributed by us and managed by our Bangladesh Fishing Community partners on the ground.

 Almost 1 in 4 Bangladeshis live in poverty and most commercial fishermen eke out the barest subsistence working under primitive and dangerous conditions.
 By recycling good quality safety equipment, teaching skills and sharing lessons we can empower fishing families and help them fight poverty.